LEFT TURN SIGNALS

 - When improperly implemented, this becomes dangerous.
 Implementation is not a job for layman politicians.

 - Care must be used when pre-empting signals, or yellow trap will occur.
-The opposing yellow arrow must flash during fire or rail
+The opposing yellow arrow must flash during

 - This could have been the universal left turn signal for all left turns from exclusive lanes if allowed.